 World Geography Bowl

 Participants in the competition at SEDAAG will be ranked by their individual average points scored per round.
-The highest-scoring students will be invited to be a part of SEDAAG’s team at AAG in Honolulu in 2024.
+The highest scoring students will be invited to be a part of SEDAAG’s team at AAG in San Francisco in 2026.
 Those students who represent SEDAAG on the team at AAG will receive travel funding from both SEDAAG and the AAG.
 More details on the AAG team can be obtained from Dr. Dawn Drake.

-In case you haven’t heard of it, the World Geography Bowl is a ‘quiz bowl’ style team competition where all the questions are geographically oriented.
-Think Jeopardy! but with teams of six players instead of everyone competing alone, and the category is always “World Geography”.
-Each state in the division is invited to send a team to represent it in the competition.
-Please note that we will be starting with registration beginning at 10am.
-If you are interested, there are several ways you can get involved.
+In case you haven’t heard of it, the World Geography Bowl is a ‘quiz bowl’ stye team competition where all the questions are geographically oriented.
+Think Jeopardy! but with teams of six players instead of everyone competing alone, and the category is always “World Geography.”
+Whether you are a student who wants to play or a student or faculty member who wants to volunteer, reach out to SEDAAG World Geography Bowl Director, Dr. Dawn Drake at dmdrake@ou.edu.

 Below are links to PDFs about World Geography Bowl and how to run an event.